The Members of

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March312020 and total comprehensive income (comprising of profit and other comprehensiveincome) its cash flows and changes in equity for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at 31stMarch 2022 and its Profit and cash flows for the year ended on thatdate.

 Basis for Opinion

 The company's Board of Directors is responsible for the other information.
-The otherinformation comprises the information included in the annual report but does include thefinancial statements and our auditor's report thereon.
+The otherinformation comprises the information included in the annual report but does not includethe financial statements and our auditor's report thereon.

-In connection with our audit of the financial statements our responsibility is toread the other information and in doing so consider whether the other information ismaterially inconsistent with the financial statements or our knowledge obtain in the auditor otherwise appears to be materially misstated.
+In connection with our audit of the financial statements our responsibility is to readthe other information and in doing so consider whether the other information ismaterially inconsistent with the financial statements or our knowledge obtain in the auditor otherwise appears to be materially misstated.
 If based on the work we have performedwe conclude that there is a material misstatement of the other information we arerequired to report that fact.
 We have nothing to report in this regard.